NetDenizen/booru-wizard/README.md

 4. The number of the current question.

+5. The resolution of the current image.

-5. The current image is overlaid on a black square.
+6. The current image is overlaid on checkered transparency background.

-6. The name of the current image.
+7. The name of the current image.

-7. The number of the current image.
+8. The number of the current image.
 This can be changed to select an arbitrary one.

-8. The instructions or prompt for the current question are in this text box.
+9. The instructions or prompt for the current question are in this text box.

-9. The number of the current question.
+10. The number of the current question.
 This can be changed to select an arbitrary one.

-10. Change to the 'left', or previous image.
+11. Change to the 'left', or previous image.

-11. Change to the 'left', or previous question.
+12. Change to the 'left', or previous question.

-11. Change to the 'right', or previous image.
+13. Change to the 'right', or previous image.

-13. Change to the 'right', or previous question.
+14. Change to the 'right', or previous question.

-14. The field in which the prompt at element 8 is filled.
+15. The field in which the prompt at element 8 is filled.
 It can either be a text box, checklist, or radio-buttons.

 ## Building and Dependencies